kvshi/watch/README.md

 Is another try to make a monitoring of the Oracle Database more handy.

-The Watch created for people who have to deal with long-term sql queries.
+This app created for people who have to deal with long-term sql queries.
 In other words, if you are data warehouse developer or admin, it could be helpful.

 Oracle DB has an infinity number of system views which may give answers for questions like:
 * Why does my query run slow?